kadena-io/pact/docs/en/pact-reference.rst

 -  ``list``, or ``[type]`` to specify the list type
 -  ``object``, which can be further typed with a schema
 -  ``table``, which can be further typed with a schema
+-  ``module``, which must be further typed with required interfaces.

 Schema type literals
 ~~~~~~~~~~~~~~~~~~~~